github/developer.github.com/content/changes/2015-06-24-improved-organization-permissions-apis.md

 In our improved permissions system, a team no longer has a single permission that applies to all of its repositories.
 Instead, each repository is added to a team with its own permission.
 For example, an organization could use a single team to grant pull access to one repository, push access to a second, and admin access to a third.

-The team APIs now support this revised notion of permissions:
+The team APIs now support this more granular notion of permissions:

 - The [Add team repository][add-team-repo] API accepts a `permission` parameter, so that you can specify whether a team should grant `pull`, `push`, or `admin` on a given repository.
 - In the [List team repos][list-team-repos] and [Check if a team manages a repository][get-team-repo] API, the response includes a `permissions` attribute, indicating whether the team grants `pull`, `push`, or `admin` on each repository.